infojam-james/Test-Cases/First-Aid/first-aid-3.md

 #Pre-populating the First Aid form

 ##Description
-When a Confidential First Aid form is generated, the following fields should be pre-populated with information previously entered at the time of the incident's recording.
+When a Confidential First Aid form is generated, the form should be pre-populated with information previously entered at the time of the recording the incident.

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have system administrator permissions.
++ The tester is logged in.
 + The categorisation for the incident prompted the 'Was First Aid administered?' question.
 + The 'Was First Aid administered?' question for the incident was answered 'Yes'.
++ The Case Status must be 'Closed'.

 ##Assumptions
 + A supported browser is being used.